iammohith/PD-Controller-For-2D-Quadrotor/README.md

 ### PD Controller

-In this project, I have implemented a custom PD controller to control the height of quadrotor and tuned $K_p$ and $K_v$ values for four trajectory cases:
+In this project, I have implemented a custom PD controller to control the trajectory of quadrotor and tuned $K_p$ and $K_v$ values for four trajectory cases:
 1. **Simple Line**
 2. **Sine Wave**
 3. **Diamond Shape**